precog/matryoshka/README.md

 ### Configure

 The various JARs can be configured by using a command-line argument to indicate the location of a JSON configuration file.
+If no config file is specified, it is assumed to be `slamengine-config.json`, from a standard location in the user's home directory.

 The JSON configuration file must have the following format: